Cybersecurity Awareness Month

 The annual Security at University of Michigan IT (SUMIT) symposium is designed to raise awareness and educate the community about important cyber security and privacy issues.
 This free event series is hosted every October during National Cybersecurity Awareness Month and presents a rare opportunity to hear nationally recognized experts and ITS Information Assurance (IA) staff, including opportunities for the U-M community to talk to IA staff about some of the key technologies used to manage IT security and privacy at U-M.

 Privacy is an inherently interdisciplinary research topic that touches many disciplines at U-M. Faculty, researchers, students and staff, across many fields, either face or address privacy issues in their work. [email protected] celebrates International Data Privacy Day, held every year on January 28, and aims to bring together faculty, researchers, students and staff from different colleges, schools and units across campus with the goal of sparking ongoing, multidisciplinary conversations about privacy's role in society — here at U-M and worldwide.

 Conversations at the confluence of technology, policy, privacy, security, and law

-The Dissonance Event Series explores the confluence of technology, policy, privacy, security, and law from a global and national perspective.
-It seeks to increase universitywide, multidisciplinary discourse, and support university initiatives, including those related to data science.
-Recordings of all past Dissonance events are available.
+The Dissonance Event Series explores the ways technology, policy, privacy, security, and law are ever increasingly intertwined in all facets of life and society.
+This series seeks to increase university-wide, multidisciplinary discourse, and support university initiatives, including those related to data science.
+In addition to hosting events throughout the academic year, Dissonance co-sponsors events across campus.
+Recordings of many past Dissonance events are available.